Ecommerce Giants Move to Lock Merchants in Their Own Fulfillment Networks

 Payments, in fact, are Shopify’s lifeblood.
 Shopify’s Merchant Solutions revenue, which includes revenue from Shop Pay, is growing much more quickly than their Subscription Solutions revenue.
 In their Q1 ‘22 earnings guidance, Shopify noted that Merchant Solutions grew to make up 71% of their total revenue, far surpassing Subscription Solutions’ 29%.

 Amazon, Walmart, and Shopify are all ecommerce “landlords” that want to charge rent to their “tenants”, ecommerce merchants, everywhere they can.
 In this instance, they’re trying to use fulfillment to get merchants to “move in”, and then they make their rent on payments.
 Not to mention, the payment processor gets access to first-party data, the lifeblood of modern digital advertising.
+For example, sellers using Walmart fulfillment services face strict guidelines in the Walmart merchant manual block, which prevents fulfillment for non-walmart channels.

 So, these big fulfillment moves from Amazon, Shopify, and Walmart are more about keeping sellers happy and on their platforms, where other services rake in the profit.